ericgarciaresearch/noaa_sedna/README.md

 Please read the [SEDNA information and best practices](https://docs.google.com/document/d/1nn0T0OWEsQCBoCdaH6DSY69lQSbK3XnPlseyyQuU2Lc/edit?tab=t.0)

-Many of the steps and info in this README were copied from the above document.
+Many of the steps and info in this README were summarised from the above document.

 ---